 - Revamped the orientation & onboarding process

-These efforts reduced turnover between 11% and 34% across the included departments.
+These efforts reduced first year turnover by 34% across the included departments.
 Meaningful change starts with quality data.

 - The onboarding process needed to be improved

 - Leadership needed to be realigned in specific areas to be able to better retain nurses